EmanueleMottola/KotlinHelloWorld/README.md

     println ( e.value ) // here e is of type Int
 }
 ```
-Consequently no explicit cast is necessary, and the variable is
+Consequently, no explicit cast is necessary, and the variable is
-smatly casted to the required type.
+easily casted to the required type.

 Condition when this is possible:
  - the variable is declared as _val_ i.e. read-only.